Definitely-Ai/behaviorpathways/README.md

 # Behavior Pathways

-Marketing website for a small ABA therapy provider built with Next.js 14, TypeScript, and Tailwind CSS.
+One-page marketing website for a small ABA therapy provider, built with Next.js 14, TypeScript, and Tailwind CSS.
 Deploys easily to Vercel.
+All blog and multi-page features have been removed for simplicity.

 ## 🚀 Getting Started